domschrei/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 Your solver must be buildable from source code using a standard process.
 We use Docker to create a build process that can easily be standardized.
 Docker removes many of the platform-specific problems with building under one operating system and running in another.

-You will provide a GitHub repo with a Dockerfile in the top directory that we will use to build your solver.
+You will provide a GitHub repository with a Dockerfile in the top directory that we will use to build your solver.
 This first section of this README constructed just such a solver.
 In this guide, we start by building and running the solver locally, then once it is working properly, we will use the [Infrastructure README](../infrastructure/README-Infrastructure.md) to test it using AWS resources.
 We will use the same process to host your solver during the competition.

 For the cloud track, you will need to supply two Dockerfiles for your solver, one that acts as a Leader Node and one that acts as a Worker Node.
 In the case of a parallel solver, you only need to provide a single image, which we will also call a Leader Node for convenience.